logo

 latest company case about [#aname#]

-• Continued US–China trade friction affecting sourcing confidence and tariff expectations
+• Ongoing US–China trade uncertainty affecting long-term supplier confidence

-• Slower economic recovery in Europe reducing mid-tier retail demand
+• Slower retail recovery across Europe reducing mid-tier inventory turnover

-• Instability in the Middle East weakening tourism-driven luxury consumption
+• Middle East instability impacting tourism-driven luxury consumption

 Recent RFQ patterns show a measurable shift in procurement behaviour.